 Imagine you’re standing on a glass-flat surface with wide-open desert as far as the eye can see.
-With heat waves shimmering in every direction, it might feel like you’re on the moon, or the set of a futuristic movie, or having one heck of a dream.
-Just then, a growling, screaming engine breaks the silence as a vehicle roars by at hundreds of miles an hour.
+The barren, white landscape may make you feel like you’re on the moon, or the set of a futuristic movie, or having one heck of a dream.
+As you take in the scenery, a growling, screaming engine breaks the silence, roaring past you at hundreds of miles an hour.

-Welcome to the Bonneville Salt Flats, better known as Bonneville Speedway to the many racers, gear heads, and fans that have made the pilgrimage since the first land speed record was set in 1914.
-Located in northwestern Utah on the Nevada border, Bonneville is home to the world famous Speed Week and World Finals events, and has served as one of the leading spots for land speed record attempts since 1935.
+Welcome to the Bonneville Salt Flats, better known as the Bonneville Speedway to the many racers, gear heads, and fans that have made the pilgrimage since the first land speed record was set in 1914.
+Located in northwestern Utah on the Nevada border, Bonneville is home to the world-famous Speed Week and World Finals events, and has served as one of the premier spots for land speed record attempts since 1935.
 Since the beginning, the salt flats have inspired countless runs in vehicles that, even today, continue to redefine the very definition of what we consider a “vehicle.”

-You’re invited to join us for a short, but entertaining dive into Bonneville’s history – and it’s unique relationship with the Southern California Timing Association (SCTA).
+Let's take a short, but entertaining, dive into Bonneville’s history – and it’s unique relationship with the Southern California Timing Association (SCTA).
 Whether you’re into streamliners, roadsters, hotrods, or motorcycles, there’s a race category and a record just waiting to happen.
 So throw on that race suit, prep the fuel line, tap the gauges for good luck, and let’s see what this baby can do.

 Way back when…

-If we’re starting at the very beginning, it all goes back to the last Ice Age, when the Bonneville Flats were formed.
+If we’re starting at the very beginning, it all goes back to the last Ice Age, when the Bonneville Salt Flats were formed.
 You know how it goes: a giant inland saltwater lake dries up, leaving behind a salt-crusted desert floor that’s absolutely perfect for high speed vehicle racing (that’s so like Mother Nature).
-Taking up about 60 square miles, it’s incredibly expansive – and very flat.
-Which is probably why you’ve seen footage of it used in films and commercials for decades.
+Taking up about 60 square miles, it’s incredibly expansive — and incredibly flat.
+This is probably why you’ve seen footage of it used in films and commercials for decades.

 It was the beginning of a motorsports phenomenon.
 But it would take years before it reached a crescendo.